parthamehta123/rearc-data-quest/notes.md

 > 2. Script this process so the files in the S3 bucket are kept in sync with the source when data on the website is updated, added, or deleted.

 - Made a Python script `sync_data.py` to sync data source with S3 bucket.
-- Based on part 4 question 2, I would be running this script on a daily basis.
-Locally I would use [Windows Task Scheduler](https://www.geeksforgeeks.org/schedule-a-python-script-to-run-daily/).
+- Based on part 4 question 2, I would be running this script on a daily basis. (https://www.geeksforgeeks.org/schedule-a-python-script-to-run-daily/).
 - Set up a virtual environment to use packages:
   - `boto3`
   - `bs4`